AdaCore/spark2014/docs/ug/en/appendix/additional_annotate_pragmas.rst

 ---------------------------------------------------

 SPARK doesn't usually prove termination of subprograms.
-You can instruct it do so so using annotations of this form:
+You can instruct it do so using annotations of this form:

 .. code-block:: ada